 A limited company protects officers of the company.
-Protection though can therefore be broken if they do not operate the company properly and then trade while insolvent.
+Protection though can therefore be broken if they do not operate the company properly, and then trade while insolvent.

-A limited company, by its name, has limited liability as such, is therefore liable for company debts incurred as the company.
+A limited company, by its name, has limited liability as such, and is therefore liable for company debts incurred as the company.

 For further reading, view ‘directors liabilities’.